Ian Markham

-Ian Stephen Markham (born 1962) is an Episcopal priest and the Dean and President of Virginia Theological Seminary (VTS) since August 2007.
-Previously, he served at Hartford Seminary in Connecticut as Dean and Professor of Theology and Ethics.
+Ian Stephen Markham (born 1962) is an Episcopal priest and the dean and president of Virginia Theological Seminary (VTS) since August 2007.
+Previously, he served at Hartford Seminary in Connecticut as dean and Professor of Theology and Ethics.

 Education and academic career

 Markham obtained a Bachelor of Divinity degree in theology at the University of London and a Master of Letters degree in philosophy and ethics at the University of Cambridge.
 He finished his Doctor of Philosophy degree at the University of Exeter, focusing on Christian ethics.

-He started to take the role of Dean and President of VTS since August 2007.
+He started the position of dean and president of VTS in August 2007.

 Personal life

 He is married to Lesley Markham and has one son, Luke.